KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_messaging/01_messaging.md

 The key is called `KeyAgreement` keys.
 They may also be known as encryption keys.

-The content of the object is converted from a serialized string to a byte array, which is passed into the callback function along with the senders DID and key agreement public key of the receiver.
+The content of the object is converted from a serialized string to a byte array, which is passed into the callback function along with the sender's DID and key agreement public key of the receiver.

 The following example here will take a generated message and encrypt the message for the receiver to decrypt later.